Pinterest Analytics: 4 Important Metrics To Track Every Month

 This way you can understand how Pinterest is growing on a monthly basis.

-Link Clicks (Pinterest Analytics)
+3. Outbound Clicks (Pinterest Analytics)

-Link clicks are clicks back to your website, from a Pinterest pin.
+Outbound clicks are clicks back to your website, from a Pinterest pin.

 Where to find Link Clicks:

-When logged into Pinterest, go to Analytics/Overview which can be found in the top lefthand corner.
+When logged into Pinterest, go to Analytics/Overview which can be found in the top left-hand corner.

 Note: You must have a business account set up to view analytics.

-Why do Pinterest Link Clicks Matter?
+Why do Pinterest Outbound Clicks Matter?

 You are most likely on Pinterest to drive traffic, yes?!